Tips & info for people taking Truvada or Descovy for PrEP

-If you’ve been prescribed PrEP, there are some important things to know.
+If you’ve been prescribed Truvada or Descovy for PrEP, there are some important things to know.
 This info doesn’t replace your PrEP provider though, so if you have specific medical concerns you should ask your healthcare provider or PrEP provider.

 - Store the bottle at room temperature.
 Do not keep the bottle in a hot car or refrigerator.

-- Do not share your Truvada with other people.
+- Do not share your medication with other people.
 It may seem like a generous thing to do, but could actually cause harm.
-Truvada for PrEP is not safe for everyone.
+PrEP is not safe for everyone.
 (Another reason why seeing your PrEP provider regularly is important!)
 Also, you’ve been prescribed a specific dose and you need that dose in order for PrEP to work.

 HOW TO TAKE PREP

-- It’s OK to take this medication if you drink alcohol or use drugs.
+- It’s OK to take PrEP if you drink alcohol or use drugs.

-- It’s OK to take this medication with or without food.
+- It’s OK to take PrEP with or without food.

 HOW TO TAKE DAILY PREP